jenkinsci/ansicolor-plugin/README.md

 ```
 # Enable

-## Pipeline
+## In a Pipeline

+There are 2 ways to explicitly enable `ansicolor` functionality in a pipeline: as a build wrapper - the cleanest and most preferable one
+or as a pipeline step - good for quick checks when you only need part of the output colored.

+### Build wrapper

-The build wrapper can be used to colorize the output of all steps in a pipeline build (plugin formally known as workflows).
+Can be used to colorize the *whole* output of a pipeline build.
+Here an example rendering a colorful message.
-The example below shows how to use it.

 ```groovy
 pipeline {